huspacy/website-backup/site/guide/examples/dbpedia.md

 # DBpedia Spotlight

-Using the DBpedia Spotlight for SpaCy[¹], we can easily get the DBpedia entities from an input text.
+Using the DBpedia Spotlight integration for SpaCy[¹], we can easily extract and link DBpedia entities from any text.

 ## Initalizing DBpedia Spotlight